 Development Management Policies DPD What it does Is it working?
 Has position changed Nature and extent of need for refreshment/ amendment Extent of Review - Category DM9 Parking provision, new and loss of car parks Non-strategic Ensures the provision of adequate parking to support needs of new development.
 Analysis required - implementation of policy.
 Policy is broadly aligned to current NPPF, level of refreshment required will depend on extent may wish to set local parking standards underpinned by updated evidence base, taking account of other relevant existing and updated guidance.
-2 DM10 Safeguarding land for future transport infrastructure improvements Relates to strategic policy Maintains and protects transport routes offering opportunities for future infrastructure improvement and sustainable travel.
+Category 2: Likely to require less substantive review and amendment/refreshment.
+Policy Approach 7.3 DM10 Safeguarding land for future transport infrastructure improvements Relates to strategic policy Maintains and protects transport routes offering opportunities for future infrastructure improvement and sustainable travel.
 There are no routes currently safeguarded, exception Lancaster Canal.
 Policy aligned with current NPPF, level of refreshment/amendment dependent on spatial strategy and likely requirements arising from it in terms of need for the identification of land to be safeguarded for future transport improvements based on updated evidence base (transport needs).
+Category 2: Likely to require less substantive review and amendment/refreshment.
+Policy Approaches 7.2

-2 DM11 Accessible and Adaptable Homes Non-strategic Ensures new homes are accessible and can be easily adapted as people's needs change throughout their lifetime, by requiring homes to be built to the optional building regulations M4(2) and Since March 2019, conditions requiring compliance with the optional standards have been applied to 16 developments, containing 49 homes.
-A number of 'legacy' cases have been Policy aligned with current NPPF and underpinned by strong local evidence.
+Development Management Policies DPD What it does Is it working?
+Has position changed Nature and extent of need for refreshment/ amendment Extent of Review - Category DM11 Accessible and Adaptable Homes Non-strategic Ensures new homes are accessible and can be easily adapted as people's needs change throughout their lifetime, by requiring homes to be built to the optional building regulations M4(2) and M4(3) in line with the policy.
+In the first year of the policy being adopted (March 2019-20), conditions requiring compliance with the optional standards have been applied to 20 developments, containing 88 homes, with 76 homes being required to meet M4(2) and 2 dwellings require to meet M4(3).
+A number of 'legacy' cases have been exempted from the requirements but for new applications the policy has so far been successful in requiring the standards.
+In 2019/20 19 applications totaling 391 units were approved without any condition.
+Over 77% of these units were on Policy aligned with current NPPF and underpinned by strong local evidence.
 Degree of refreshment/ amendment will depend on whether government policy/ standards change.
 Theresa May signaled her intent to consult on making the enhanced standards mandatory for all new homes so the national position will need to be monitored.
-3
+Category 3: Very limited or no case for change.
+Policy Approaches 5.8